AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 +-+-+-+-+-+-+-+-+
 </code></pre>

-Z: set to 1 if the first OBU contained in the packet is a continuation of a previous OBU, 0 otherwise
+Z: set to 1 if the first OBU element is an OBU fragment that is a continuation of an OBU fragment from the previous packet, 0 otherwise.

-Y: set to 1 if the last OBU contained in the packet will continue in another packet, 0 otherwise
+Y: set to 1 if the last OBU element is an OBU fragment that will continue in the next packet, 0 otherwise.

-W: two bits, which if set to 0, mean that each OBU (or OBU fragment) MUST be preceded by a length field.
-If either bit is set, the field provides the number of OBUs that are packetized; the last OBU (or OBU fragment) MUST NOT be preceded by a length field.
-Instead, the length of the last OBU (or OBU fragment) contained in the packet can be calculated as follows:
+W: two bits, which if set to 0, mean that each OBU element MUST be preceded by a length field.
+If either bit is set, the field provides the number of OBU elements that are packetized; the last OBU element MUST NOT be preceded by a length field.
+Instead, the length of the last OBU element contained in the packet can be calculated as follows:

 <pre><code>
-Length of the last OBU = length of the RTP payload - length of aggregation header - length of previous OBUs including length fields
+Length of the last OBU element = length of the RTP payload - length of aggregation header - length of previous OBU element including length fields
 </code></pre>

 ### 4.4 Payload structure